How to Clean and Care for Oriental Rugs

 Being a bargain hunter extraordinaire – it has taken me some time to find the perfect rug, but it was worth it because these rugs are not just beautiful, they are built to last.

-So now I’m the proud owner of three antique, hand-woven rugs; one made in China, one in India and another from Iran.
+So now I’m the proud owner of three antique, hand-woven rugs.
 I also have 2 smaller machine-made area rugs that are just as beautiful.

 The dirty truth is that I may know how to clean, but I’m not perfect and I have slacked off when it comes to keeping a regular cleaning schedule.